 - Consider trading other time frames.
 If you want action, lower time frames are where it’s at!
 The hourly and 15-minute time frames can present plenty of opportunities for those who can act fast.
 But if you’re looking for a smooth, slow ride, then maybe you ought to consider the daily and weekly charts.

 - Know which trading sessions to trade.
 Market players are aplenty and the markets are most liquid when the London session and New York session overlap from 1:00 pm GMT to 5:00 pm GMT.

 - Be on the lookout for breakout plays.
-Times of low liquidity can be marked by dull price action followed by sudden, explosive movements.
+Times of low liquidity can be marked by dull price action followed by sudden, explosive movements, typically around top tier economic data releases and geopolitical news events.
 Stay alert and be ready to trade any breakouts that may emerge!